MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 # OneDrive sync reports in the Apps Admin Center

-The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the sync health of your devices to provide you with actionable reporting insights on everything happening with OneDrive sync across your organization.

-The dashboard's health insights range from a high-level executive summary to a comprehensive view of sync status per device.
-These insights let you see who's running OneDrive and what’s happening with sync, allowing you to proactively reach out to educate people to resolve common issues while improving user experience and increasing OneDrive adoption.

-Proactively track relevant health issues and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out by using sync reports to resolve issues quickly so that you can focus on other strategic tasks.
+The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the sync health of your devices with reports containing actionable insights on everything happening with OneDrive sync across your organization.
+Track relevant health issues and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out by using these sync reports to resolve issues quickly so that you can focus on other strategic tasks.

-This article covers how to set up and successfully navigate the OneDrive sync health dashboard.
+ Proactively keeping OneDrive healthy helps ensure that your organization's information is protected.
+In this article, you'll learn how to set up and navigate the sync health dashboard so that you can better manage your OneDrive users, resolve common errors, and increase OneDrive adoption.

 ## Requirements

+Before getting started, be sure that you're familiar with the requirements needed to access the dashboard:

 - OneDrive sync apps on the Insiders or Production ring.
 Devices on the Deferred ring aren't eligible for the preview.
 [Set the sync app update ring](use-group-policy.md#set-the-sync-app-update-ring).